iconify/website/docs/usage/svg/no-code/index.md

 ## Websites

-You can browse all available icons and copy code or SVG on the following webites:
+You can browse all available icons and copy code or SVG on the following websites:

 `include usage/options/websites`